microsoft/FactoryOrchestrator/README.md

 Troubleshooting:
 1. Restart the apps (WDP -> apps manager, kill FTFUWP then relaunch) and service (cmdd sc stop/start ftfservice) or reboot
 2. Make sure UWP local loopback is enabled on the device (only needed for on-device communication) with TSHELL or SSH via CheckNetIsolation.exe LoopbackExempt -s.
-If it isn't set, delete HKLM\System\CurrentControlSet\Control\FactoryTestFramework\UWPLocalLoopbackEnabled and restart FTFService.
+If it isn't set, delete HKLM\System\CurrentControlSet\Control\FactoryOrchestrator\UWPLocalLoopbackEnabled and restart FTFService.
 3. Make sure the firewall rules are configured (see Usage)